sseung0703/Lightweighting_Cookbook/README.md

 - Note that Accuracy on CIFAR dataset has a quite large variance <br>
   so that you should focus on another metrics, i.e., training time.
 - As you can notice, JAX and TF are much faster than Pytorch because of JIT compiling.
+  - JIT compiling anlyzes computational graphs and cuts-off the meaningless memory allocations.
+  - It means that your PyTorch codes utilize GPU 100%, but parts of them are meaningless for actual training.

 <p align="center">